-The FLE curriculum was devised by the staff identifying subject specific themes; the learning intention for each age group was then set out in a progressive and chronological manner.
+The FLE curriculum was devised by the staff identifying subject specific themes and end points; the learning intention/components for each age group was then set out in a progressive and chronological/sequential manner.
 The opportunities to link subject domains together were thought through.
 Gifts and talents are recognised and celebrated - these are linked to a subject, plans are then adapted to ensure challenge and enable them to practice specific skills working; with parents as a vital part of the process.